melissabreynolds/personalsite/cv.md

 	* Winner, 2025 John Ben Snow Prize from the North American Conference on British Studies for best book in British Studies, pre-1800

 ### Peer-Reviewed Articles
-“Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),” forthcoming in _Renaissance Quarterly_
+“Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),” _Renaissance Quarterly_ , 78, no. 4 (Winter 2025): 1027-1058.
+Access the article [here](https://doi.org/10.1017/rqx.2025.10307).

 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
 Access the article [here](https://academic.oup.com/shm/article/35/1/144/6414565?guestAccessKey=05a89a2c-e8fd-498b-824e-7ce8a7b98e88).
 	* Winner, 2023 J. Worth Estes Prize, American Association for the History of Medicine